-As a last ditch effort to find some used dumbbells, you can try the classified ads in your newspaper, look for garage and yard sales in your area, and also look for auctions of closing fitness boxes.
+As a last ditch effort to find some used dumbbells in your region, you can try the classified ads in your newspaper, look for garage and yard sales, and also look for auctions of closing fitness boxes.
 Hey, it happens; I’ve seen these auctions before.
 Also, eBay has a classified ads section that you can search locally as well.

 New Dumbbells for Sale – Fixed Dumbbells

 There are two ways you can buy new dumbbells for your garage gym.
-You can buy them in pairs as you need them, or you can buy a full set.
-Sets are typically all of the dumbbells from 5 lbs to 50 lbs in 5 lb increments (pair of 5’s, 10’s, 15’s, etc.).
-Then there is an additional set that covers the 55 lb to 100 lb dumbbells.
+You can buy them in pairs as you need them, or you can buy them in sets.
+Sets are typically all of the dumbbells from 5 lbs to 50 lbs in 5 lb increments (pair of 5’s, 10’s, 15’s, and so on), then an additional set that covers the 55 lb to 100 lb dumbbells.

-Important! – Unless you buy a commercial set of dumbbells, there is no reason to buy a set other than just the convenience of getting them all at one time and being done with it.
-There are practically no savings (sometimes literally no savings) for buying them all at once.
-Additionally, they don’t include a lot of the available weights within that 5-50 pound range (the 2½ pound increment dumbbells like 12½, 17½, etc).
+Please note, unless you’re buying a commercial set of dumbbells there is no reason to buy a set other than just the convenience of getting them all at one time and being done with it.
+There are practically no savings (sometimes literally no savings) for buying them all at one time.
+Additionally, sets don’t include 2½-lb increment units within that 5-50 pound range.
 I suggest that you buy them as you need them and don’t buy the ones you’ll never use; that’s how you really save money on dumbbells.

 Iron Hex Dumbbells

 Probably your cheapest option for filling up the garage gym with fixed dumbbells is to buy iron hex dumbbells.
 This is what you commonly see in chain sporting goods stores and on Craigslist, and there is literally nothing at all special about them – a no-frills product.